New Exercise Recommendations for the Parkinson’s Community and Exercise Professionals

 Valerian root might also promote sleep, but some people can experience headache, stomach upset and mental fog.

-Ginger, which may help indigestion, but can cause heartburn and diarrhea./li>
+Ginger may help with indigestion, but can cause heartburn and diarrhea.

-Cranberry extract – this may reduce the risk of recurrent urinary tract infections.
+Cranberry extract – may reduce the risk of recurrent urinary tract infections.

 Mucuna Pruriens (velvet bean)